hessammohammadian/DHCP-Server/README.md

 # DHCP-Server
-This is project written in Java
+This project is a DHCP Server written in Java.
+This application is responsible for assigning IP addresses to Clients and displaying the messages sent and received between the Client and the Server.